yhuang3-uf/postgres-speedtest/README.md

 Thirty (30) trials will be conducted.
 In each trial, the following queries will be run.
 This simulates an average workload for SQL.

-1. Creation of 3 tables, each with 2-8 columns.
+1. Creation of 4 tables, each with 2-8 columns.
-2. 5 insert statements, to bootstrap the table with some data.
+2. Between 100 and 10000 rows will be inserted into each table.
-3. 1000 random statements of type select, insert, update, or delete.
+3. 5000 random statements of type select, insert, update, or delete.

 ## Instructions
 Edit the file `postgrestest.ini` with the connection information for the servers you want to compare.